Mental health issues can be particularly difficult to confront in many religious and ethnic cultural groups.

 Luckily, we can start addressing these 3 key action points today!

-FAQ: How Cultural Differences Impact Psychological Health Care
+FAQ: How Cultural Differences Impact Mental Health Care

 Mental health stigma is a negative attitude toward individuals with mental illness.

-It refers to a negative bias against, or discrimination of, an individual or group on the basis of a mental health diagnosis, mental health symptoms or psychological treatment.
+It refers to a negative bias against, or discrimination of, an individual or group on the basis of a mental disorder diagnosis, mental health symptoms or mental health treatment.

-Mental health stigma can be internalized by the person living with a mental difficulty, or it can be external, and may include being treated differently by outsiders for having a mental health difficulty.
+Mental disorder stigma can be internalized by the person living with a mental health difficulty, or it can be external, and may include being treated differently by outsiders for having a mental health difficulty.

 Mental health stigma can also refer to the negative attitudes (or labelling) and discrimination towards individuals with mental health difficulties, which may be due to fears of violence or being labelled themselves.